DelphiWorlds/Kastri/Demos/FirebaseCloudMessaging/Readme.md

 **Note that these configuration instructions were changed on Sept 30th, 2021 to support a more recent Firebase SDK**

 * Go to [this link](https://github.com/firebase/firebase-ios-sdk/releases/tag/8.7.0), download Firebase.zip, and extract it somewhere convenient
-* In the IDE Options > Environment Variables, create a user override called Firebase_8_7 which points to the unzipped SDK, **or** modify the search paths in the Project Options for iOS Device 64-bit to point to the unzipped SDK
+* In the IDE Options > Environment Variables, create a user override called Firebase_8_7 which points to the unzipped SDK, **or** modify `Framework search path` in the Project Options for iOS Device 64-bit to point to the unzipped SDK
 * In the Project Options for iOS Device 64-bit, modify the CFBundleIndentifier value  in the Version Info section to use the identifier that corresponds to your App ID
 * Put your Google-Services.info.plist file from Firebase Console into the Resources folder of the demo
-* Unzip the Firebase-6.18.zip file in the Kastri\ThirdParty\Firebase\iOS folder in-place

 #### Android (32 bit and 64 bit where required)